First Presbyterian Church (Philadelphia): History

-Inter-generational reading program for children and older retirees "Reading Buddies" was founded by First Church and member Mrs. Patricia Pfeiffer Quigg in 1968.
-The program continued for 50 years until 2018, upon Quigg's retirement, before her passing in 2020.
+Inter-generational reading program for children and retirees "Reading Buddies" was founded by First Church and member Mrs. Patricia Pfeiffer Quigg in 1968.
+The program continued for 50 years until 2018, upon Quigg's retirement, before her death in 2020.
 Quigg was honored by AARP in 2007 as Volunteer of the Year in Pennsylvania for her efforts.

-During the early years of the AIDS global pandemic, First Church founded MANNA in 1990 to feed sick neighbors within the city limits dying from AIDS and to provide support to those most in need of nourishment.
-MANNA has grown into an independent organization housed now in the Spring Garden district and fulfilling the nourishment needs of neighbors with many health ailments with the mantra "Food Is Medicine".
+During the early years of the AIDS global pandemic, First Church along with seven church members: Walla Dempsey, Mary Gainer, Kathryn “Kay” Keenze, Robert “Bob” Prischak, Reid Reames, Dixie Scoles, and Kenwyn Smith, founded MANNA in 1990 to feed sick neighbors within the city limits dying from AIDS and to provide support to those most in need of nourishment.
+MANNA has grown into an independent organization currently housed in the Spring Garden historic district.
+MANNA continues to fulfill the nourishment needs of neighbors with many health ailments guided by the mantra, based in nutrition research, "Food Is Medicine".

+Lyric Fest with the mission to bring people together through the shared experience of song and story was founded and hosted during its formative years at First Church in 2003 by three Philadelphia-area musicians, Suzanne DuPlantis, mezzo-soprano; Laura Ward, pianist; and Randi Marrazzo, soprano.
+In 2011 Lyric Fest moved to its current permanent home at the Academy of Vocal Arts.

 In June 2018 First Church elected and installed the 17th and the first openly gay pastor The Rev. Dr. Baron A. Mullis.

 In March 2020 as the global COVID-19 pandemic surged First Church canceled all in-person activity, including Sunday church services.
 For the better part of a two years, services were held online and continue to this day in a hybrid format (both in person and online) to meet the needs of all church members.

 On Sunday, October 23, 2022, First Church celebrated the 150th anniversary of the current church building at South 21st Street (Formerly Second Presbyterian Church).

-In 2023, First Church hosted events throughout the year to celebrate the 325th anniversary of the mother church of presbyterianisim within the United States starting with the founding of First Presbyterian Church in the City of Philadelphia.
+In 2023, First Church hosted events throughout the year to celebrate the 325th anniversary of the mother church of Presbyterianism, within the United States, that began with the founding of First Presbyterian Church in the City of Philadelphia.